Rashmi-Singh11/Sorting/README.md

 Sorting Visualizer is a desktop-based application built using C++ and SDL2, designed to visually demonstrate various sorting algorithms.
 This project aims to help users understand sorting algorithms through graphical animations, showcasing how the elements in an array are rearranged step by step.

 # Key Features
-Algorithm Visualization:
+**Algorithm Visualization:
+**

-Visual representation of sorting steps for better understanding.
+1.Visual representation of sorting steps for better understanding.

-Displays comparisons, swaps, and sorted elements in real-time.
+2.Displays comparisons, swaps, and sorted elements in real-time.
-Supported Sorting Algorithms:
+**Supported Sorting Algorithms:**

-Bubble Sort
+1.Bubble Sort

-Selection Sort
+2.Selection Sort

-Insertion Sort
+3.Insertion Sort

-Merge Sort
+4.Merge Sort

-Quick Sort
+5.Quick Sort

-Heap Sort
+6.Heap Sort

-Customizable Array:
+**Customizable Array:**

-Generate arrays with different sizes and value ranges.
+1.Generate arrays with different sizes and value ranges.

-Dynamic rendering of array bars to match the input size.
+2.Dynamic rendering of array bars to match the input size.

-Interactive Controls:
+**Interactive Controls:**

-Start, pause, and reset the visualization.
+1.Start, pause, and reset the visualization.

-Adjust the speed of the animation for better observation.
+2.Adjust the speed of the animation for better observation.

-Educational Insights:
+**Educational Insights:**

-Highlights the active elements being compared or swapped.
+1.Highlights the active elements being compared or swapped.

-Provides time complexity details for each algorithm.
+2.Provides time complexity details for each algorithm.

-Cross-Platform Support:
+**Cross-Platform Support:**

-Works on Windows, Linux, and macOS with SDL2.
+1.Works on Windows, Linux, and macOS with SDL2.
-How It Works
-Initialization:
-The SDL2 library is used to create a graphical window and handle rendering.
-Rendering:
-Array elements are represented as vertical bars with heights corresponding to their values.
-Real-time updates display comparisons and swaps during the sorting process.
-Algorithm Execution:
-Each algorithm is implemented in C++ with visual hooks to update the rendering.
-Technologies Used
-C++: Core logic for sorting algorithms and application structure.
-SDL2: Graphics library for rendering and window management.